Pandora: Pithos into "box"

 The mistranslation of pithos, a large storage jar, as "box" is usually attributed to the sixteenth century humanist Erasmus of Rotterdam when he translated Hesiod's tale of Pandora into Latin.
 Hesiod's pithos refers to a large storage jar, often half-buried in the ground, used for wine, oil or grain.
 It can also refer to a funerary jar.
 Erasmus, however, translated pithos into the Latin word pyxis, meaning "box".
-The phrase "Pandora's box" has endured ever since.
+The inaccurate phrase "Pandora's box" has endured ever since in popular references.

 Difficulties of interpretation

 Historic interpretations of the Pandora figure are rich enough to have offered Dora and Erwin Panofsky scope for monographic treatment.
 M. L. West writes that the story of Pandora and her jar is from a pre-Hesiodic myth, and that this explains the confusion and problems with Hesiod's version and its inconclusiveness.
 He writes that in earlier myths, Pandora was married to Prometheus, and cites the ancient Hesiodic Catalogue of Women as preserving this older tradition, and that the jar may have at one point contained only good things for humanity.
 He also writes that it may have been that Epimetheus and Pandora and their roles were transposed in the pre-Hesiodic myths, a "mythic inversion".
 He remarks that there is a curious correlation between Pandora being made out of earth in Hesiod's story, to what is in the Bibliotheca that Prometheus created man from water and earth.
 Hesiod's myth of Pandora's jar, then, could be an amalgam of many variant early myths.

 The meaning of Pandora's name, according to the myth provided in Works and Days, is "all-gifted".
 However, according to others, Pandora more properly means "all-giving".
 Certain vase paintings dated to the 5th century BCE likewise indicate that the pre-Hesiodic myth of the goddess Pandora endured for centuries after the time of Hesiod.
-An alternative name for Pandora attested on a white-ground kylix (ca. 460 BCE) is Anesidora, which similarly means "she who sends up gifts."
+An alternative name for Pandora attested on a white-ground kylix (ca. 460 BCE) is Anesidora, which similarly means "she who sends up gifts".
 This vase painting clearly depicts Hephaestus and Athena putting the finishing touches on the first woman, as in the Theogony.
 Written above this figure (a convention in Greek vase painting) is the name Anesidora.
 More commonly, however, the epithet anesidora is applied to Gaea or Demeter.
 In view of such evidence, William E. Phipps has pointed out, "Classics scholars suggest that Hesiod reversed the meaning of the name of an earth goddess called Pandora (all-giving) or Anesidora (one-who-sends-up-gifts).
 Vase paintings and literary texts give evidence of Pandora as a mother earth figure who was worshipped by some Greeks.
 The main English commentary on Works and Days states that Hesiod shows no awareness [of this]."